List of Coronation Street characters introduced in 2016: Will Chatterton

 Will Chatterton, played by Leon Ockenden, made his first on-screen appearance on 28 March 2016.
 The character and Ockenden's casting was announced on 8 February 2016.
 His character is introduced as one of Michelle's former boyfriends.
 Will left the programme on 25 September 2017 at the end of his storyline.

 Will's fiancée Saskia hires Michelle to plan their wedding, and Michelle is surprised to see him again.
 Saskia leaves for business and the two plan the wedding.
 With Michelle's husband Steve McDonald (Simon Gregson) away in Spain, Michelle develops feelings for her ex.
 Steve's mother Liz (Beverley Callard) suspect Will and Michelle were having an affair.
 Michelle tried to avoid Will by getting Sean to plan the wedding for her, but with Steve's continued absence and Will also developing feelings, it becomes difficult for her to deny her feelings for him.
 Michelle goes to Will's house one night and kisses him.
 They go upstairs for sex but Michelle refuses at the last minute, thinking of her marriage to Steve.
 Will later tells Michelle that he broke up with Saskia for her, but Michelle knows that Steve is the one she wanted and refuses to continue her affair with Will.

 Over a month later, Will arrives at The Rovers and is greeted by Michelle's stepdaughter Amy Barlow (Elle Mulvaney).
 Amy deduces Michelle's affair with Will, and blackmails her.
 A few days later, Saskia barges into the pub with Will and tells Steve of the affair, who asks them both to leave.

 Will returns in June 2017 and sees Michelle in a local café.
 He learns that though her marriage to Steve is over, she and Robert are together as a couple.
 He begins a relationship with Maria Connor (Samia Longchambon).
 After Michelle is drugged and put in her car boot, she and Robert think Robert's former friend Rich Collis is to blame but the culprit is later revealed to be Will, who took advantage of the misunderstanding to get closer to Michelle when Robert is later imprisoned for beating up Rich.
 When Michelle finds pictures of herself in Will's home she realises he is her stalker.
 The police refuse to arrest him without evidence so Michelle arranges for Steve and Leanne to break into Will's house to find it.
 Although Will confesses to Michelle that he was stalking her he becomes violent when he realises Michelle arranged the break-in.
 An altercation leads to Leanne accidentally falling down the stairs after Will grabs her ankle.
 Steve arrives and knocks Will unconscious before he can harm Michelle, and Will is arrested after Leanne and Michelle make statements to the police.

-Sam Trenton

-Sam Trenton, played by Joseph Taylor, was introduced on 4 April 2016 as Amy Barlow’s boyfriend, who she meets whilst attending music classes at the community centre.
-Sam plays the clarinet in the same group as Amy.